ctolon/PythonInterfaceDemo/AllWorkFlows/README.md

 VERY IMPORTANT P.S: Downloading DQ libraries from Github is unstable and has a lot of issues.
 So use `DownloadLibs.py` script locally if you are working at local machine.
 It is highly recommended to skip this part directly and go to `Get CutsLibrary, MCSignalLibrary, MixingLibrary From Local Machine` (You cannot use the Local option for LXPLUS, use this part if you are working in LXPLUS).

 These libraries must be downloaded for validation and autocomplete.
 After the argscomplete package is installed and sourced, they will be downloaded automatically if you do an one time autocomplete operation with the TAB key and the name of the script in the terminal.
-If you cannot provide this, the `DownloadLibs.py` script in the NewAllWorkFlows folder can do it manually.
+If you cannot provide this, the `DownloadLibs.py` script in the AllWorkFlows folder can do it manually.
 To run this script, simply type the following on the command line.

 P.S.
 Don't forget source your argcomplete Before the using this script. --> `source argcomplete.sh`